csisl/kotlin-learning/notes/classes.md

 }
 ```

-To prohit re-overriding, use the `final` keyword:
+To prohibit re-overriding, use the `final` keyword:

 ```
 final override fun canOverride()